willyv4/express-assesment/bankly/bugs.md

 ### Bug 1:

-- Description: Missing throw statement for invalid credentials.
+- Description: Add OR operator to allow current users to edit their own profile as well as admins.
-- File: models/user.js
+- File: routes/users.js
-- Line: 71
+- Line: 70

 ---